Akash9634/DevFair-Web/README.md

 - Create a footer
 - create a login page
 - install axios
-- cors - install cors in your backend => add middleware to with configuration: origin, credentials: true also make handleLogin: true in login component
+- cors - install cors in your backend => add middleware to with configuration: origin, credentials: true also make withCredentials: true in login component
+- whenever making api call using axios pass withCredentials : true in frontend
+- install redux toolkit